matjahs/omni-cluster-1/README.md

 ## Extending

+ArgoCD is configured to use this repository at `https://github.com/matjahs/omni-cluster-1.git` to manage applications.

+To modify applications:
-1. Commit the contents from the `omni` directory to a new repository
+1. Make changes to the Helm charts or manifests in the `apps` directory
-2. Configure ArgoCD to use that repository [bootstrap-app-set.yaml](apps/argocd/argocd/bootstrap-app-set.yaml)
+2. Update the ArgoCD repository URL in [bootstrap-app-set.yaml](apps/argocd/argocd/bootstrap-app-set.yaml) if you fork this repository
-3. Regenerate the ArgoCD bootstrap cluster manifest patch [argocd.yaml](infra/patches/argocd.yaml) (instructions can be found at the top of that file).
+3. Regenerate the ArgoCD bootstrap cluster manifest patch [argocd.yaml](infra/patches/argocd.yaml) (instructions can be found at the top of that file)
-4. Commit and push these changes to a hosted git repository the Omni instance has access to.
+4. Commit and push changes to your repository
-5. Create a cluster with Omni as described above.
+5. Sync the cluster template with Omni as described above

+## About This Repository

+This repository is a customized fork of the [Siderolabs Omni Examples](https://github.com/siderolabs/contrib) with the following modifications:
+* Replaced Rook-Ceph with Longhorn for persistent storage
+* Configured for 3-node clusters with control plane nodes acting as workers
+* Enabled Cilium Gateway API support
+* Optimized replica counts and resource settings for smaller clusters